 An Artist of the Floating World was published in 1986.

-The personal story begins as Onos daughter seems to have no chance to marry an adequate mate.
-The marriage deal has failed once and the second is difficult.
+The personal story begins as Ono’s daughter seems to have no chance to marry an adequate husband.
+A first marriage deal has failed, and the second is difficult.
 It is likely because of Ono’s past.
 In the 1930s Ono had dedicated himself to the military regime and the ideology of Japan’s expansion policy.
 He became an influential artist with many followers.

 (ukiyo-e by Kitagawa Utamaro)